 - The City of Grand Forks: Recapture Provision - The entity will follow the recapture option in 24 CFR 92.254 (a) (5) (ii) (A) (2) which allows for recapturing a reduced amount during the affordability period.
 The city will require a minimum ten-year affordability period with zero percent reduction of the recapturable amount during the first five years.
 Beginning in year six, the recapturable amount of the HOME investment will be reduced on a pro-rata basis, as long as the homeowner continues to own and occupy the home.
 (For instance, in a ten-year affordability period, if the home is sold in year three, the full amount of the subsidy to the buyer will be recaptured.
-If sold in year seven, two-fifths (40%) will be forgiven, and 60% will be recaptured. - If the net proceeds (sale price minus loan repayment, other than HOME funds, and closing costs) are not sufficient to recapture the HOME investment and enable the homeowner to recover his homeowner investment (the amount of their down payment), the HOME recapture amount will be set as follows:
+If sold in year seven, two-fifths (40%) will be forgiven, and 60% will be recaptured. - Eastern Dakota Housing Alliance: Recapture Provision